 We first and foremost appeal to those who can afford to, to fund one student place her in their name.
 There is no more direct way to pass on your privilege and passion to somebody who will really use it.
 It costs £1000 per place, and below you can pledge to fund one new place every year!

-If you want to make a one off donation today, please use this button or again, contact us directly for our bank details!
+If you want to make a one off donation today, please use the button below.

 Theatre expert Joe, was matched with drama student Rosemary, and helped her gain a place at the National Youth Theatre’s summer school.
 There she learned loads about the theatre industry and made friends with like-minded people from all over the country.